danc256/retropc-cracks/tsr/README.md

 ### Day of the Tentacle (Maniac Mansion II)

 Another SCUMM-based game.
 No idea where the original non-working patch is.
 I probably just overwrote it with the update.
 The soup that is the directory I'm pulling all these patches from is the most hideous mess of inconsistency.
 It took 3 days sifting through backups of backups while running a de-duplicator program to get it distilled enough to even start looking at this.

+## TERM.ASM

+### Terminator 2029

+Game developers spend an agonizing amount of time balancing a game for pain and pleasure just for someone to patch it where it's fun for maybe 10 minutes and then you never touch it again because beating it is trivial.
+Then there's oldschool RPGs like The Bard's Tale that even if you cheat it still has no problem murdering you in your sleep.
+I must have hated this game to write something like this.
+The Tie Fighter trainer was probably the best approach because it was adjustable.
+Unsurprisingly I loved that game and played it for hours.